Challenge Records (1950s–1960s label): History

 The last tune recorded was "Tequila", essentially just a jam by the Flores Trio.
 It is based on a Cuban mambo beat.
 The word "Tequila" is spoken three times throughout the tune.
 There were three takes, and Danny Flores, who wrote the song, was also the man who spoke the word "Tequila!".
 Flores also played the trademark "dirty sax" solo.
 The song served as the B-side for "Train to Nowhere", which was released by Challenge Records on January 15, 1958.
 Duvall recalls that the record initially found little success, but, after a DJ in Cleveland played the B-side, "Tequila" skyrocketed up the charts, reaching No. 1 on the Billboard chart on March 28, 1958.

-Daniel "Danny" Flores had actually written the song Tequila, but, because he was signed to another label, the tune was credited to Chuck Rio, a name he adopted for the stage.
+Daniel "Danny" Flores had written "Tequila", but, because he was signed to another label, the tune was credited to Chuck Rio, a name he adopted for the stage.
 Those present for the December 23 session began recording together again on January 20, 1958, under the name the Champs; the group technically was formed after recording "Tequila".
-The tune has been noted to have a similar rhythm structure to Bo Diddley's 1958 release "Dearest Darling".

 The Champs recorded a sequel to "Tequila" entitled "Too Much Tequila".
 Released as a maroon-label Challenge single, it reached No. 30 on the Billboard Hot 100.

 The group also had a series of hits with pop singer Jerry Wallace ("Primrose Lane") and country singer Wynn Stewart ("Wishful Thinking").
 Other recording artists with the label included Jan and Dean, Gary Usher, the Knickerbockers, and singer-songwriter Jerry Fuller.